MCDReforged/PluginCatalogue/scripts/resources/templates/meta_readme.md

   // An AssetInfo object storing the valid asset of the release,
   // A valid asset is an asset that contains a packed plugin file, which
   // 1.
 Has its file name ending with ".mcdr" or ".pyz"
   // 2.
-Is a valid zip file, contains "mcdreforged.plugin.json" and optional "requirements.txt" json at the zip root
+Is a valid zip file, contains "mcdreforged.plugin.json" and the requirements file selected by its metadata, if any
   // If there are multiple packed plugin file assets, the first one is used, and the latter ones will be ignored "asset": {/* AssetInfo */},